Iconic photographer Leibovitz will mentor teens at Crystal Bridges

 "Many local schools are building it into their class projects for fall," Knodle says.
 "Everyone that would like to participate must come to the kick-off on Sept.
 16 to learn from Annie Leibovitz and the mentors as they introduce the program and provide a project packet.
 Photographs and artist statements are due on Nov.
 3."

 Registration is required by 5 p.m.
 Sept.
-15. Knodle says all experience levels are welcome, and no special equipment is required.
+15 for ages 13-19.
+All experience levels are welcome, and no special equipment is required.
 Sign up at crystalbridges.org/teen-photography-mentor-program/.

-The Leibovitz exhibit will be open Sept.
-16-Jan.
-29 and will include a set of new works made just for Crystal Bridges-- Leibovitz's first museum commission.
-Tickets for the exhibition will be $12 for nonmember adults.